5 speakers 15 minutes each

 James Young is a broadcaster and television presenter.
 In 2012, a tragic accident led to him losing his left arm and half of his left leg.
 James saw an advert by the Konami gaming company looking for someone to be the recipient of a high-tech, bespoke prosthetic limb, he applied and was the winner from applicants from across the world.
 Over many months he worked closely with the team to design his bionic arm.
 In Can Robots Love Us? shown on BBC 3 in September James investigates how robots are being developed to engage with us on an emotional level and explores the limits of the human-robot connection.

 Rachel Clarke is an NHS hospital doctor who specialises in caring for patients at the end of life.
+She originally studied Philosophy, Politics and Economics at university.
 Prior to her career in medicine, she worked as a television journalist, producing and directing current affairs documentaries on subjects such as Al Qaeda, the Gulf War and the civil war in the Democratic Republic of Congo, before deciding at the age of 29 to retrain as a doctor.
 When the Secretary of State for Health, Jeremy Hunt, sought to impose a new contract upon junior doctors, Rachel was at the forefront of the campaign against the government, arguing in print and on screen that imposition would irrevocably damage the NHS.
-Her debut book Your Life in My Hands was published by Metro Books in July 2017.

 John Lloyd is a television producer and writer.
 He created Not the Nine O'Clock News and Spitting Image, and produced all four series of Blackadder.
 More recently, he has co-produced BBC2's QI, and is the presenter of BBC Radio 4's The Museum of Curiosity.
 A friend of the late Douglas Adams, Lloyd also co-wrote several episodes of Adams' lauded radio series The Hitchhiker's Guide to the Galaxy.
 His forthcoming book is Afterliff a follow up to The Meaning of Liff co-written with Douglas Adams in 1983.
 The book uses place names to describe the many hundreds of common experiences, feelings, situations and even objects which we all know and recognize, but for which no words exist.
 This text uses place names to describe some of these meanings.